 In order to eliminate barriers for free flow of gas in Europe with respect to data exchanges, the most cost efficient way to reach this objective is that TSOs shall make the common data exchange solution available for all counterparties (i.e. network users that communicate over interconnection points), in line with the timelines imposed by the corresponding network codes.
 In this way the cost for harmonisation can be based on the costs involved for TSOs and a subset of the number of NUs to offer the common data exchange solution as presented in the following table, based on the cost calculation for the TSOs and affected NUs for the next 10 years.

-The number of network users taken into account is assumed to be 15% of the total network users.
-This number is based on the number of network users active on the Prisma capacity auctioning platform (dated May 2013- 253 listed, out of the 1500 estimated network users within the EU gas market).
+The number of network users taken into account is assumed to be 15% (253) of the total network users, based on the information given by the TSOs.

 The calculation is based on the assumptions that: